This post may contain affiliate links, from which we earn an income.

 Visit The Colosseum

-Our first stop was to visit the city of ancient Rome to see the Colosseum.
+Our first stop was to the city of ancient Rome to visit the unmissable Colosseum, just one of the reasons why you should visit Rome.
 The sky was blue and it was 2pm, were were in Rome!

 As we came along the Via Del Serpenti, the Colosseum rose in front of us and really, words fail me; it was enormous, imposing and really old, how was it still standing?
 The stone was washed in the late afternoon sunshine and glowed, beckoning us in.